 Remember you are now exposed to industry and its real challenges.
-It is important for you to observe, and make notes of standard organizational procedures during the course of the activities.
+It is important for you to observe and make notes of standard organizational procedures during the activities.

-Students are not allowed to change from one company to another, except in case of a large corporate organisation where the emphasis might be on rotation between units in order to expose the student to a variety of food service activities.
-This should however be done in consultation with the VUT WILL coordinators and Industry mentors.
+Students are not allowed to change from one company to another, except in case of a large corporate organisation where the emphasis might be on rotation between units to expose the student to a variety of food service activities.
+This should however be done in consultation with the VUT WIL coordinators and Industry mentors.

-We sincerely trust that employers and students will find this document useful and we welcome any recommendations employers and students may have towards improving it.
+We sincerely trust that employers and students will find this document useful, and we welcome any recommendations employers and students may have towards improving it.